-I followed up out activity with the reading of the book My Five Senses.
-I managed to get a big book copy from our local library, which made it even more awesome., as the book was big enough to feel life size to my students.
-In fact, on one of the last pages of the book is a drawing of two hands, and the students loved putting their hands on the drawing and seeing they were almost the same size.
+I followed up our activity with the reading of the book My Five Senses.
+I managed to get a big book from the library which was awesome for my students, since it felt life-size.
+In fact, on one of the last pages of the book is a drawing of two hands.
+The students loved putting their hands on the drawing and seeing they were almost the same size.

 I have pinned this drawing to the wall, and the five sense body parts are in an envelope next to it.
 During free choice centers students have the option to give the girl her “missing senses”.

 Every day, toddlers are making new discoveries about themselves and the world.
 Inevitably, this new information is taken in and processed using the 5 senses.
 Here is some information to help guide you as you teach your toddlers activities about five senses.